 - Don’t accept responsibility for their actions

 - Are competitive and worry about their reputation or popularity

 Why don't kids ask for help?

-Statistics from the 2012 Indicators of School Crime and Safety - PDF show that an adult was notified in less than half (40%) of bullying incidents.
+Statistics from the 2018 Indicators of School Crime and Safety - PDF show that only 20% of school bullying incidents were reported.
 Kids don’t tell adults for many reasons:

 - Bullying can make a child feel helpless.
 Kids may want to handle it on their own to feel in control again.
 They may fear being seen as weak or a tattletale.